gohuang4/Go-Food-Me/Docs/journals/Howard-Yuan.md

 FastAPI is working.
 Backend complete.
 Finally got the logo to show up on homepage 8/24/2022
-Added post and payment models, still trying to get the optional fields up and running
+Added post and payment models, still trying to get the optional fields up and running 8/25/2022
+Figured out the null value issue, getting the optional fields to work for payments, bootstrap added to index 8/29/2022